caligari87/ObAddon/readme.md

 #### New Cosmetic Features!
 * PsYcHeDeLiC theme.
 VAYP NAYSH, YA'LL.

-* Glaice's Epic Textures mod, now integrated from Oblige 6.x, including new textures such as ObAddon banners and vending machines!
+* Armaetus's Epic Textures mod, now integrated from Oblige 6.x, including new textures such as ObAddon banners and vending machines!
 * * Also includes Enviornment Themes system, allowing levels to be desert-ish or snowy!
 * * Includes Custom Trees, available in ZScript and ACS/Decorate format!
 (ACS/Decorate version still needs fixing)